 - The best part of fall is…

-- The history of the pilgrims and Indians
+- The history of Thanksgiving (and the pilgrims, Native Americans, etc..)

 - Five things I am thankful to have that I could never live without